 (c) And obtained score in CET conducted by the Competent Authority.

 [Government of Maharashtra Gazette No. MAHBIL/2009/37831 dated 11th March, 2016.]

-“The Bar council of India may from time to time, stipulate the minimum percentage of marks not below 45% of the total marks in case of general category applicants and 40% of the total marks in case of SC and ST applicants, to be obtained for the qualifying examination, such as +2 examination in case of integrated Five Years' course or degree course in any discipline for three years' L.L.B. course for the purpose of applying for and getting admitted into a Law Degree program of any recognised university in either of the streams.
+“The Bar council of India may from time to time, stipulate the minimum percentage of marks not below 45% of the total marks in case of general category applicants and 40% of the total marks in case of SC and ST applicants, to be obtained for the qualifying examination, such as 10+2 examination in case of integrated Five Years' LL.B. course for the purpose of applying for and getting admitted into a Law Degree program of any recognised university in either of the streams.

 Provided that such a minimum qualifying marks shall not automatically entitle a person to get admission into an institution but only shall entitle the person concerned to fulfill other institutional criteria notified by the institution concerned or by the government concerned from time to time to apply for admission.”